sergey-shandar/public/notes/safe-js.md

 That alone allows much better testing and mocking of scenarios, which is almost impossible with a program with direct access to I/O. We can also achieve 100% code coverage.
 - We can also add extra layers of protection, such as a firewall inside our code.
 And it's possible to do it inside the PL code without complex out-of-proc virtualization.

+## Code Portability

+Often, code that relies on direct I/O is much harder to port when our I/O system is changed.
+There could be different reasons why it's changed like the system is changed or we would like to use the same code on another system.

 ## Typing